Reduction on the grounds of disability

 What evidence do we need?

-The Council will still consider applications without a supporting letter however, we may need to ask you to provide one.
+The council will consider applications without a supporting letter.
+However, we may need to ask you to provide one.

 Who should apply?